godbox-code/snake/README.md

 v1.0    - major functionality is all there, just need to tidy a couple of things up, and fix a few small bugs.

-v1.1    - fixed game over screen bug and tidied up gameover screen, start position/direcrio is now random
+v1.1    - fixed game over screen bug and tidied up gameover screen, start position/direcrio is now random<br>
-        - tidied up start screen
+        - tidied up start screen<br>
-        - added score in corner, and display on final screen
+        - added score in corner, and display on final screen  <br>
-        - added animation? to fruit eating so the game doesnt look like its lagging out
+        - added animation? to fruit eating so the game doesnt look like its lagging out<br>

 </p>